Which U.S. counties have the most crop acreage in drought?

 - Planted acres.
 USDA NASS publishes planted acres by county and crop.
 For the current year, the tool walks a three-tier waterfall — county-level actuals when available, otherwise state-level scaled by the county's three-year share, otherwise the most recent prior year — so every county has a defensible acreage number.

 - Drought severity.
 The U.S. Drought Monitor publishes a five-band severity map every Thursday morning.
-The tool reads each county's worst current band (D0 through D4) and multiplies it against the coverage gap and planted-acre weight to produce a single county-level exposure score.
+The tool reads each county's worst current band (D0 through D4) and multiplies it by planted acres to produce drought-weighted acres — the acreage in drought's path, scaled by how deep that drought runs.

 Drought exposure by crop

-The Monitor tracks five federally insured U.S. row crops.
-Each crop has its own geography, its own typical insurance coverage rate, and its own drought-stress window — so the watch list for one rarely lines up with the watch list for another.
+The Monitor tracks five major U.S. row crops.
+Each crop has its own geography, its own planted footprint, and its own drought-stress window — so the watch list for one rarely lines up with the watch list for another.

 Data sources